 A growing community of tiny house enthusiasts is devoting itself to taking on tiny house challenges.
 Advocates such as Eli Spevak and Dee Williams are working to find new legal pathways for tiny houses.
 And organizations such as the American Tiny House Association provide educational resources for tiny house hopefuls.

-Whatever the path, cities in Cascadia can embrace tiny living as one small piece of our housing future.
+Whatever the path, cities in Cascadia [and beyond] can embrace tiny living as one small piece of our housing future.

 Founded in 1993, Sightline Institute is committed to making the Northwest a global model of sustainability, with strong communities, a green economy, and a healthy environment.
 They work to promote smart policy ideas and monitor the region’s progress towards sustainability.